hdashnow/elegant-scipy/markdown/ch2.markdown

     Returns
     -------
-    sorted_lifetimes : array of float
+    xs : array of float
-        The
+        The lifetime values sorted ascending.
-    sdf : array of float
+    ys : array of float
-        Values starting at 1 and progressively decreasing, one level for each observation in `lifetimes`.
+        Proportion still alive for each time in xs.

     Examples
     --------